 BUCG is a society which allows students to get outdoors and do some conservation work.
-We go on trips every other Sunday in the Bristol, Somerset and Gloucestershire area, and have a large variety of socials in between times.
+We try to go on trips every other weekend in the Bristol, Somerset and Gloucestershire area, and have a large variety of socials in between times.

 We also organise talks from various guest speakers and have fundraisers.
 As soon as it is safe enough we also hope to be back to organising residential weekend trips throughout the year that you can get involved in, such as trips to Alfrick, Brownsea Island and North Devon.

 There are many reasons that students join BUCG - whether it’s a love of the countryside, the desire to do conservation work or just the chance to join in with our hilarious socials.

-We are an award winning society having won the Best Society Award 2014, Bristol Zoo Walk Of Fame Green Team Award 2013 and achieving Bronze in this year's Balloon Accreditation Scheme.
+We are an award winning society having won the Best Society Award 2014, Bristol Zoo Walk Of Fame Green Team Award 2013 and achieving Gold in this year's Balloon Accreditation Scheme.

 We're very casual so you can come once or twice, or come to every event.
-Join our Facebook group for the latest events and information, email our Co-presidents Laura and Laura for more information or email our web master Christopher to sign up for our mailing list.
+Like our Facebook page for the latest events and information, email our president Jennifer for more information or email our web master Christopher to sign up for our mailing list.
 Have a look at our website or our Instagram (@bucg1972) to see loads of photos from previous trips, to find out a little more about the committee, or to find out about upcoming events.

 The society was founded in 1972, so this is our 48th year of conservation!